 The Education and Reform Act 2006 requires all education providers to operate in a manner consistent with this set of Australian democratic principles.

-In accordance with the Act, all schools governed by DOBCEL deliver curriculum programs and learning and teaching in a manner that supports and promotes the principles and practice of Australian democracy.
+In accordance with the Act, St Francis Xavier Primary School delivers curriculum programs and learning and teaching in a manner that supports and promotes the principles and practice of Australian democracy.
 This includes a commitment to: